Dutch high court orders government to reevaluate license to export F-35 fighter jet parts to Israel

-THE HAGUE, Netherlands (AP) — The Netherlands' highest court is ruling Friday on an appeal by the government against a ban on sending parts for F-35 fighter jets to Israel.
+THE HAGUE, Netherlands (AP) — The highest court in the Netherlands on Friday ordered the Dutch government to reevaluate its currently suspended license for exporting parts for F-35 fighter jets to Israel, in response to concerns they could be used in breaches of international law.

+The Supreme Court said an export suspension remains in place while the government reassesses the license.
+The court's vice-president, Martijn Polak, said the government now has six weeks to reevaluate the license.

+In its ruling, the Supreme Court said an appeals court in The Hague overstepped its authority when it banned the transfer of F-35 parts to Israel in February 2024, citing concerns they could be used in breaches of international law.
+The ruling led the government to suspend the exports.

 The case was originally brought in late 2023 by three Dutch rights groups who argued that transferring the F-35 parts makes the Netherlands complicit in possible war crimes being committed by Israel in its war with Hamas.
 Israel denies committing war crimes in its campaign in Gaza.